 To determine if you are a possible victim of a scam, ask yourself these two questions:

 - Were you told you had to pay a fee to obtain counseling services?

 - Were you guaranteed a loan modification or asked to do any of the following:

 - Sign over title to your property

 - Stop making loan payments

-Call 1-888-995-HOPE (4673) or click here to report a scam online (with your permission the complaint will be shared with federal and state law enforcement).
+Call 1-888-995-HOPE (4673).
+With your permission the complaint will be shared with federal and state law enforcement.
 For more information, please visit: